Four Tips for Downsizing

 Don’t wait to enjoy your independence.

-Come be a part of a supportive and vibrant senior living community where help is just around the corner if you need it.
-Leave the housework, maintenance, and chores to us!
+Become part of a supportive and vibrant independent living community, where you can take comfort in knowing that help is just around the corner should you need it.
 Stay socially engaged, build connections with new friends, and entertain life-long friends and family at Fellowship Square Phoenix.

-Ready to come see for yourself?
-Give us a call at 602-833-4330 to schedule a safely distanced community tour.
+Ready to see for yourself?
+Contact one of our senior living experts or give us a call at 602-833-4330 to schedule a tour.